 The specific duties a landlord will have depends on the property, circumstances, and the tenant agreement.
 However, a landlord will always have the legal responsibility to do what a reasonable landlord would in similar circumstances.
 The landlord is likely guilty of negligence if another landlord would have acted differently in the same situation.
 Landlords will be liable for tenant injuries they reasonably could have prevented.

 Explore your rights to file a claim or lawsuit against your landlord in San Jose.
 California civil laws permit tenants to file claims against their landlords (or another party that controls the property) after property-related accidents and injuries, including criminal attacks.
 The landlord might be liable for the premises accident if he or she failed to fulfill one of his/her legal duties to tenants.
 You need the following elements for a successful premises liability claim against a landlord:

 The San Jose personal injury lawyers at Henshaw & Henry, PC, can help you find out if you have grounds to file a lawsuit against your landlord in California.
 After any premises-related incident that causes an injury, contact us and request a free legal consultation.
-Our San Jose premises liability attorneys will listen to your story.
+Our San Jose premises liability lawyers will listen to your story.

-Henshaw & Henry, PC know how important it is to get in touch with attorneys following a harmful accident.
+Henshaw & Henry, PC knows how important it is to get in touch with San Jose premises liability attorneys following a harmful accident.
 We offer complimentary, zero-obligation case evaluations to give everyone the chance to have a conversation with a legal professional.
 You can schedule your consultation online or call (408) 533-1075 to request an appointment.